hapijs/catbox-redis/API.md

 The test suite expects:
 - a redis server to be running on port 6379
 - a redis server listenning to port 6378 and requiring a password: 'secret'
-- a redis server listenning on socket `/tmp/redis.sock`
 - a redis cluster contains nodes running on ports 7000 to 7005

 See [docker-compose.yml](./docker-compose.yml)